Home Data TensorFlow Machine Learning Cookbook - Second Edition

 Introduction

 Google's TensorFlow engine has a unique way of solving problems.
 This unique way allows us to solve machine learning problems very efficiently.
-Machine learning is used in almost all areas of life and work, but some of the more famous areas are computer vision, speech recognition, language translations, and healthcare.
-We will cover the basic steps to understand how TensorFlow operates and eventually build up to production code techniques later in the book.
-These fundamentals are important in order to understand the recipes in the rest of this book.
+Machine learning is used in almost all areas of life and work, but some of the more famous areas are computer vision, speech recognition, language translations, healthcare, and many more.
+We will cover the basic steps to understand how TensorFlow operates and eventually build up to production code techniques later in this book.
+These fundamentals are important to understanding recipes for the rest of this book.

 At first, computation in TensorFlow may seem needlessly complicated.
 But there is a reason for it: because of how TensorFlow treats computation, developing more complicated algorithms is relatively easy.
 This recipe will guide us through the pseudocode of a TensorFlow algorithm.